jgardner1/Industry/DESIGN.md

 * Thirst: (0 to 100) 0 is dehydrated, 100 is well-watered.
 * Socialization: (0 to 100) 0 is lonely, 100 is surrounded by friends and
   family.

+Inventory: What they are carrying on them.
+They will accumulate things they can't carry in their local workspace or load them into the machine they are using if it's too much.

+Effects: Various conditions that may be long lasting, typically diseases or such.

 ### Plan